 13. Create a variation.
 As discussed in the Basic Terminology section of this User Guide, a variation is essentially a rackspace preset which contains the same plugins and interconnections but with different parameter settings.
-Their usage allows you to create complex arrangements of plugins in a single rackspace without having to constantly duplicate rackspaces to craft different sounds-a great way to save on memory!
+Their usage allows you to create complex arrangements of plugins in a single rackspace without having to duplicate rackspaces to craft those different sounds-it's also a great way to save on memory!
 For example, you could have multiple plugins followed by gain controls, with different plugins muted in different variations.
-Or you could connect multiple effects (i.e., phasing, flanging, tremelo, reverb, echo, etc.) and have each individually turned on/off or adjusted in different variations.
+Or you could connect multiple effects (i.e., phasing, flanging, tremolo, reverb, echo, etc.) and have each individually turned on/off or adjusted in different variations.
 This saves you having to create a separate rackspace for a plugin with phasing, and another for the same plugin with flanging, etc.